zejiac99/zejiac99.github.io/_pages/about.md

 In my free time, I enjoy staying active with tennis, boxing, hiking, and snowboarding.
 I'm also an avid traveler, reader, and film photographer.

-As a dedicated cinéphile, I spend considerable time watching, analyzing, and writing about films and TV series, especially from the Classic Hollywood era, various New Wave movements, and Italian Neorealism.
+As a dedicated cinéphile, I spend considerable time watching, analyzing, and writing about films and TV series, especially from the Classic Hollywood era, the French New Wave, and Italian Neorealism.
 You can explore my insights and analyses on my [blog](blog/category/film/).

-I'm also intrigued by the ways technology continues to shape the world.
+I'm also intrigued by the ways new technology and AI continues to shape the world.
 You can follow my ongoing reflections and notes on these topics as my learning journey evolves.

-Outside of work, I enjoy sports (tennis, boxing, hiking, snowboarding), traveling, reading, thrifting, and film photography.

 <br>